 Rates are calculated using the total employee numbers at the end of the reporting period.
 The calculations follow the requirements of GRI Standards.
 The following calculation has been applied e.g.

-Hiring rate = New Hires / total number of permanent employees by year-end our employees, contractors and visitors.
+Hiring rate = New Hires / total number of permanent employees by year-end

-Average turnover rate = (Leavers + New Hires) / (total number of permanent employees by year-end × 2)
+Average turnover rate = (Leavers + New Hires) / (total number of permanent employees by year-end \times 2)